EXISTING FRANCHISE BUSINESS MODEL

 Final take:

-Strength of the model in one phrase: Structured training with real performance chops.
+Strength of the model in one phrase: Crisis-driven cleanup with serious scale potential.

 See if your market is open.